 As shown in Figure 2, Figure 1 Slovenia currently fulfils its natural gas demand from three sources.
 The share of gas purchased from Austria increased from 22% in 2011 to 62% in 2016, while the share of oil-indexed Russian imports (based on long-term contracts) decreased from 48% to 36%.
 It must be noted, however, that Figure 2 shows imports by Slovenian shippers only; an additional 8,900 GWh (0.9 bcm) was imported by foreign companies in 2016.
-13,650 GWh (1.4 bcm) was transited to Croatia, which received its Russian import through Austria and Slovenia.
+13,650

-2 Eurostat: Electricity and Heat Statistics explained/index.php/Electricity_and_heat_statistics http://ec.europa.eu/eurostat/statistics-
+&lt;sup>2 Eurostat: Electricity and Heat Statistics http://ec.europa.eu/eurostat/statistics-explained/index.php/Electricity\and\heat\statistics

-3 IGU (2017): Wholesale gas price survey, 2017 edition.
+&lt;sup>3 IGU (2017): Wholesale gas price survey, 2017 edition.
 Although short-term contracts are generally associated with more intensive competition, we understand that in Slovenia it is not only the dominant supplier who holds long-term contracts.
 Smaller importers also entered into multiple-year contracts, presumably with Italian and Austrian shippers, with no oil-indexation.
 Long-term contracts are therefore not necessarily detrimental to competition; today, they are also increasingly based on gas-on-gas competition.